William Rees Jeffreys: Cycling advocacy

 Jeffreys was elected to the council of the Cyclists' Touring Club in 1900, and chaired its rights and privileges committee from 1901 to 1906.
 In 1901 he became the CTC's representative at the Roads Improvement Association, and later the same year became its honorary secretary.
 The RIA had been jointly established by the CTC and the National Cyclists' Union in October 1886, and initially focused on production of technical literature distributed to highways boards and surveyors to promote improved construction and maintenance methods.
 Jeffreys believed the RIA should focus more on political lobbying and push for a national highway authority and state funding of highways.
 In 1903, he was the first witness to give evidence to a British government inquiry into highway administration, and provided extensive RIA technical information on road surfaces sourced from cyclists, saying "The bicycle is perhaps the best road inspector there is."
 He told the CTC Gazette: "To no class in the community are good roads so important as to cyclists."

-Also in 1903, a Royal Commission on London Traffic was established and proposed two major "avenues": east–west between Bayswater and Whitechapel via the City, and a north–south route between Holloway and Elephant and Castle.
-Jeffreys took a different view, preferring ring roads, and in 1905, more than 80 years before completion of the M25 motorway, proposed a "boulevard round London":

-"Their encircling boulevards are the pride of many a continental city, and it is a crowning disgrace that, notwithstanding the absence of any great engineering difficulties, no road exists encircling the metropolis.
-So far as possible, the new roads should consist of a number of separate tracks, viz., one for electric trams, a second for automobiles and cycles, a third for vans, carts, traction engines, and other slow-going traffic, and a fourth for foot passengers.
-They should be built throughout of dustless materials."